sebastianpixel/flow/README.md

   -h, --help
       Print the usage description of 'init'.
   -i, --issue <value>
       Specify the issue key for which to create a branch.
-Format: <PROJECT-1234>
   -p, --project <value>
       The JIRA project in which to search for issues.